asreview/paper-megameta-postprocessing-screeningresults/README.md

 5. The resulting file will be stored in the same way as the `crossref_doi_retrieval.ipynb` would.

-The split folder should look like this:
+The split folder should look like this after each chunk has been run:
 ![Split folder](img/split_example.png)